 This classic and simple shrimp dish can be served as is or with bread or pasta.
 I myself like serving it with pasta which, IMHO, is the perfect complement to that awesome sauce of butter, olive oil, garlic and white wine.
+The addition of scallion is not traditional and can be omitted, but I think it adds another dimension of flavor.
+For a slightly creamier version, I like to add a couple wedges of Laughing Cow cheese.
+Why for you ask?
+Because, I didn't have Parmesan cheese the last time I made this dish but did happen to have a ton of Laughing Cow in the frig after a Costco run.
+So why not?
+In this case, serendipity spawned something really delicious.

 Ingredients:

-8 oz. thin spaghetti or angel hair pasta
+8 oz. linguine or thin spaghetti

 1 lb. large shrimp, peeled & deveined, patted dry with paper towels